Legitimate Power: Everything You Need to Know

 Legitimate power originates from an individual’s formal position or role within an organization.
 It is the power vested in a manager, team leader, or executive by their organizational role.

-Unlike other forms of power that may stem from personal characteristics or informal relationships, legitimate power is officially sanctioned and recognized within the organizational structure.
+Unlike other forms of power that may stem from personal characteristics or informal relationships, high coercive power is officially sanctioned and recognized within the organizational structure.

-Often, people gain a legitimate power position by effectively utilizing other forms of power such as personal power, charismatic power, informational power, or expert power.
+Often, people gain a legitimate power position by utilizing other forms of power, such as personal, charismatic, informational, or expert power.

-Legitimate power is a form of power inherently linked to the concept of authority.
-When individuals are appointed to leadership positions, they are granted the authority to make decisions, guide teams, and enforce policies.
+Coercive and legitimate power is inherently linked to authority.
+When appointed to leadership positions, individuals can exert power by making decisions, guiding teams, and enforcing policies.

-The legitimacy of this power is derived from the collective agreement and recognition by all members of the organization that certain individuals have the right to direct and coordinate activities based on their position.
+The legitimacy of this power derives from the collective agreement and recognition by all organization members that specific individuals have the right to direct and coordinate activities based on their position.

-Effective leadership skills enable those in power to be a positive influence on their teams or constituents and get buy-in or voluntary cooperation on policies or initiatives.
+Practical leadership skills enable those in power to positively influence their teams or constituents and get buy-in or voluntary cooperation on policies or initiatives.

-The significant legitimate power of a formal position does little good if the person holding it has poor leadership abilities.
+The authority granted to a positional power does little good if the person holding it has poor leadership abilities.

 Significance of Legitimate Power in Leadership